paulintrognon/paulintrognon.fr/src/content/blogPosts/typescript-prettier-eslint-next-js.md

   return {
     props: {
       name: name || 'World',
-    },
     }
   }
+}
 ```

-As you can see, TypeScript helped us catch a bug before it happened, thanks to types!
+As you can see, TypeScript helped us catch a bug at compile time, thanks to types!
 Awesome!

-## Add Eslint and Prettier
+## Add Eslint

-### Eslint

 Eslint will make sure we are following all good practices of TypeScript and React.